 The latissimus dorsi flap method is a standard method for breast reconstruction that has been in use for more than thirty years.
 This method uses skin from your back, and is commonly combined with a tissue expander and breast implant to complete the reconstructed breast.

-The latissimus sparing flap technique offers Dr. Movassaghi additional options with regard to the appearance of your reconstructed breast.
-The skin flap can create a more natural-looking breast shape when compared to a breast restored through use of tissue expanders and breast implants alone.
+The latissimus dorsi flap technique offers Dr. Movassaghi additional options with regard to the appearance of your reconstructed breast.
+The skin flap can create a more natural-looking breast shape when compared to a breast restored through the use of tissue expanders and breast implants alone.

 Very thin patients with small breasts can sometimes rely on a latissimus dorsi flap alone for reconstruction—no implants needed.